kwalczak80/Speedy-cars/README.md

 Car model

-- The car model contains a collection of data for each car dislpayed on the website.
-This model is being used by the business owner (via admin panel) each time when a new car is added.
+- The car model contains a collection of data for each car displayed on the website.
+This model is being used by the business owner (via admin panel) each time a new car is added.

 | Name | Key | Type | Other Details |
 | -- | -- | -- | -- |